Excretory System Definition

 This is followed by the thin ascending loop, which has the opposite property of being permeable to ions and impermeable to water.
 Solutes such as sodium ions are actively reabsorbed, reducing the concentration of urine.
 However, by this time, the volume of fluid filtered at the glomerulus has been reduced to a fraction of its quantity.

 The ascending limb then leads into the distal convoluted tubule or DCT, also known as the second convoluted tubule.
 The DCT is the site for the activity of most hormones that regulate kidney function.
-This includes antidiuretic hormone (ADH) and angiotensin II (AT II).
+This includes the antidiuretic hormone (ADH) and angiotensin II (AT II).
 This region regulates ion and pH balance.
 From the DCT, urine passes through collecting ducts that finally lead out of the kidney through ureters.

 This image is a composite representation of the nephron, with details about the substances reabsorbed at each site, the osmolarity of the filtrate at different parts of the nephron, and the impact of different hormones or medications.

-The urinary bladder is a sac-like structure with muscular walls that holdS urine until it is expelled from the body during micturition.
+The urinary bladder is a sac-like structure with muscular walls that holds urine until it is expelled from the body during micturition.
 The bladder receives urine through two ureters – one from each kidney –that enter through openings called ureteric orifices.
 These orifices are located at the convex fundus of the organ.
 Urine exits the bladder through the urethra.

 The walls of the bladder are made of smooth muscle and the inner epithelial lining of this organ consists of a remarkable tissue called transitional epithelium.
 The cells of this stratified tissue change shape based on whether the bladder is empty or full, allowing it to remain elastic, accommodating up to half a liter of urine.

 In men, the bladder lies on the pelvic floor in front of the rectum.
 In women, it is located near the uterus, leading to a number of changes to the patterns of micturition during the course of pregnancy.
 During the course of gestation, there are major changes to blood volume and increases in glomerular filtration rate.
-While the bladder itself increases in size, nearly doubling by the end of the third trimester, the enlarged uterus with the weight of the fetus, amniotic fluid, placenta and other tissues can create stress incontinence.
+While the bladder itself increases in size, nearly doubling by the end of the third trimester, the enlarged uterus with the weight of the fetus, amniotic fluid, placenta, and other tissues can create stress incontinence.

 The liver is the main detoxifying organ of the body, especially for nitrogenous wastes.
 The cells of the liver play host to biochemical processes that create ammonia from amino acids.
 Since ammonia is extremely toxic, it is quickly converted to urea before being transported in the blood towards the kidney.

-The liver is also necessary for the removal of the decomposed hemoglobin, some drugs, excess vitamins, sterols and other lipophilic substances.
+The liver is also necessary for the removal of the decomposed hemoglobin, some drugs, excess vitamins, sterols, and other lipophilic substances.
 These are secreted along with bile and finally removed from the body through feces.
-The large intestine therefore plays a role in excretion, especially for hydrophobic particles.
+The large intestine, therefore, plays a role in excretion, especially for hydrophobic particles.

-The skin is a secondary excretory organ, since sweat glands in the dermis can remove salts and some excess water.
+The skin is a secondary excretory organ since sweat glands in the dermis can remove salts and some excess water.
 The skin also has sebaceous glands that can secrete waxy lipids.

 Diseases of the Excretory System